MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![NewInterpretComp](media/conversationalai-tooling/newinterpret_low.png)

-In summary, we taught Sasho to recognize ‘workers’ as a synonym for ‘employees’.
+In summary, we taught the tool to recognize ‘workers’ as a synonym for ‘employees’.

-Finally, Sasho tracks the precision of the different queries run in the instance.
-Users can use this feature to track how Sasho is improving.
+Finally, the tool tracks the precision of the different queries run in the instance.
+Users can use this feature to track how the Conversational AI is improving.

 ## Different Entity Types